 This summer the Lilly twins are turning 64.
 The Beatles wrote a song about it.
 As we begin our final years of will you still need me, will you still feed me, each of us is hoping to live into our 70s, and maybe even a little longer.

 Sadly, the odds of us living to ripe old ages are low.
-I'm now in stage two of congestive heart failure, and Mars is suffering from symptoms of chronic kidney failure.
+I'm now have two stents in my heart, with signs of early congestive heart failure and bradycardia.
+Mars is suffering from symptoms of chronic kidney failure.
 But we still have right now, and that's all any 64-year-old identical twin can really ask for.

 It's funny how we wound up living in neighboring Asian countries, Mars in Cambodia and me in Vietnam, as our Beatles old man anthem fast approaches.